top of page

 Art and Peace Building

-At first glance it may seem surprising to see the murals as potential instruments of peace and reconciliation.
-For many they are unwelcome reminders of a past they would rather put behind them and forget.
+At first glance, it may seem surprising that the murals of The People’s Gallery could serve as instruments of peace and reconciliation.
+For many, they are painful reminders of a past they would prefer to leave behind and forget.

 'The Bomber' - The Bogside Artists